dmfolgado/tam/README.md

 # Time Alignment Measurement for Time Series

 Time Alignment Measurement (TAM) is a novel time series distance able to deliver information in the temporal domain, by measuring the ammount of temporal distortion between time series.
+In order to use our proposed measurement please cite the following: Folgado, Duarte, et al. "Time Alignment Measurement for Time Series."
+Pattern Recognition 81 (2018): 268-279.

 #### This repository provides two main contribuctions:
 - **Code**: Python implementation of TAM.